 In addition, community colleges also offer small scholarships and tuition breaks to students who can demonstrate need.
-If you are one of these students, the community college is a great place to start.
+If you are one of these students, it is a great place to start.

-Just the thought of starting your adult life without being buried under thousands of dollars in debt is a strong enough incentive to attend community college first.
+Just think about starting your adult life without being buried under thousands of dollars in debt.
+It could be a strong enough incentive to attend community college first.

 You Can Knock Out the Basics Quickly

 For some students, completing collegiate general education classes is much simpler (and more affordable) at a community college than at a four-year institution.
-Most community colleges offer credit transfers to nearby four-year schools, and this can be extremely helpful if you would prefer to get gen eds out of the way quickly.
+Most community colleges offer credit transfers to nearby four-year schools.
+This can be extremely helpful if you would prefer to get gen eds out of the way quickly.

 Smaller Class Sizes